 With so many misconceptions and myths about child sex crimes, and with such crimes involving serious charges and punishments, it’s vital for anyone accused of a child sex crime to seek help from a skilled and experienced sex crime defense lawyer.

 For residents of Fort Bend County, Montgomery County, Houston and the rest of Harris County, that lawyer is Neal Davis.
-Contact him today for a free and confidential legal review of your case.
+Contact him today for a confidential legal review of your case.

 Your future may depend on it.